sei-international/AMES.jl/docs/src/dynamics.md

 ```
 This gives the ratio of the domestic to the total demand per unit output from sector ``i``, including both direct and indirect demand.

 [^1]: Armington elasticities play an important role in trade models, but estimates very widely, and are mainly available for high-income countries.
 As a general rule, long-run elasticities (e.g., annual) are larger than short-run elasticities (e.g., monthly), and estimates tend to increase with the level of disaggregation of the data.
 Different statistical models can give very different results (e.g., estimates from systems of supply-demand equations tend to be about twice as large as estimates based on demand alone).
-If possible, find estimates for the country where Macro is being applied and at a similar level of disaggregation.
+If possible, find estimates for the country where AMES is being applied and at a similar level of disaggregation.

 ## [Labor productivity](@id dynamics-labor-prod)
-The Macro model offers two ways to specify labor productivity growth: by 1) setting a labor productivity growth rate; or 2) allowing labor productivity to respond positively to economic growth, following the Kaldor-Verdoorn law[^2].
+The AMES model offers two ways to specify labor productivity growth: by 1) setting a labor productivity growth rate; or 2) allowing labor productivity to respond positively to economic growth, following the Kaldor-Verdoorn law[^2].
 In either specification, parameters can be specified either by sector or for the whole economy.
 Sectoral labor productivity is written with a subscript, ``\lambda_i``, while economy-wide labor productivity is written with no subscript, ``\lambda.``

-When Kaldor-Verdoorn parameters are specified by sector, the Macro model calculates
+When Kaldor-Verdoorn parameters are specified by sector, the AMES model calculates
 ```math
 \hat{\lambda}_i = \underline{\alpha}^\text{KV}_i \hat{g}_i + \underline{\beta}^\text{KV}_i.
 ```